Lanzhou-J/DinnerChoice/README.md

 With this app, you will be able to easily record, rate and compare different restaurants.
 When time is limited, or you are with lots of friends with different opinions and it is just too hard to decide your next dine out destination, just take a leap of faith and let the app make the decision for you.

 ### R6 Features:
+* Ascii art text banner in terminal header.

-* Create your resaurants collections.
+* Create your resaurants collections. <br>
+(After adding a new entry, the added restaurant will be appended to the bottom of the list with a new automatically generated ID.)

 * View name, address and price of restaurants -- information that you need to choose a restaurant for dine out.

 * Rate and review restaurants that you have been visited before.
 * Update restaurants' information easily.

-* Delete any restaurant from you list.
+* Delete any restaurant from you list. <br>
+(The ID of the restaurants in the list will automatically changed according to the latest order.)

 * Make quick decisions.